VictorKreniski/FiniteStateMachine/README.md

     case IdleToJump, JumpToIdle, IdleToDuck, DuckToIdle, AliveToDead, DeadToIdle }
 ```
-3. **Declare** your **finite state machine** as a **property** in the object, giving to the Finite State Machine both of the hashable objects in this order: States Hashable Object for the paramater ( State: Hashable ) and an Action Hashable Object for the parameter ( ActionTypes: Hashable )
+3. **Declare** your **finite state machine** as a **property** in the object, giving to the Finite State Machine both of the hashable objects, in this order: States Hashable Object for the paramater ( State: Hashable ) and an Action Hashable Object for the parameter ( ActionTypes: Hashable )
 ```swift
 class Player {
     var finiteStateMachine: FiniteStateMachine<PlayerStates, PlayerActions>?